 There are some who say "Christmas is cancelled", but the truth is that Christmas - in its truest sense - can never be "cancelled": not by pandemics, nor by brutal, inhumane, mendacious and corrupt dictatorships, for "Christmas" is not simply a material event, but an event in history which lives on in the hearts and minds of those who choose to believe it.
-The Christmas story - and the values and message it represents - is about birth, life, love and liberation, and while regimes, restrictions and viruses can restrict our activities, movements and interactions, they can never imprison or kill the spirit of Christmas.
+The Christmas story - and the values and message it represents - is about birth, life, love and liberation, and while you can repress these values with actions that cause death, hate and repression, as your regime does to all your peoples each and every day, you can never imprison or kill the spirit of Christmas.
 So, I wish you a merry Christmas.

-Secondly, I want to say that I love China, its culture and peoples, and I wish all the peoples of China and everyone living under the Chinese Communist Party regime's rule a blessed Christmas.
-You have suffered so much for so long under the repressive rule of this regime, and yet you have developed an economy that has grown with dynamic and impressive speed.
-It is your entrepreneurialism and talent that has grown the economy of China, not Xi Jinping or the Chinese Communist Party regime's.
+Secondly, I want to say that I love China and its peoples, and I wish all the peoples of China a blessed Christmas.
+They have suffered so much for so long under the repressive rule of the Chinese Communist Party regime, and yet have developed an economy that has grown with dynamic and impressive speed.
+It is not your regime, Mr Xi, that is responsible for China's economic growth, but rather the entrepreneurialism and talent of the Chinese peoples.
 Imagine how much greater and more prosperous China could be if it were free.

 I first went to China when I was 18 years old.
 I lived and taught English for six months in Qingdao.
 I made many friends there, and returned many times.
 I have travelled often in China, from Shanghai to Kunming, from Guilin to Shenyang, from Suzhou and Hangzhou to Yangshuo and Dali, from Guangzhou and Shenzhen to Beijing and Nanjing.
 I have been to the birthplace of Confucius in Qufu and climbed Taishan.
 I began my working career in Hong Kong, living in that great city for the first five years after the handover.
 It is because I love China and the peoples of China that I devote my energies to advocating for their basic rights and dignity.
 I want China to take its rightful place as a great nation on the world stage - but it can only do so when its regime stops repressing its own people, committing crimes against humanity and flagrant breaches of international treaties, and stops its aggression against its critics beyond its borders too.
-The regime that rules China is rapidly losing friends and reputation in the world, but the people of China will never lose friends or reputation.
-Let's learn to distinguish between the two and stand on the side of the people.

 It is in that spirit that I had intended to hold a 12-hour vigil and protest outside the Chinese Communist Party regime's embassy in London on Christmas Eve.
 I had planned it with the theme of the "12 Days of Christmas" in mind - 12 hours of protest, with 12 demands.
-I had intended to sit outside the embassy in a cage, and I know others, including Uyghurs, Tibetans, Falun Gong practitioners and Hong Kongers had planned to join me at different times.
+I had intended to sit outside your embassy in a cage, and I know others, including Uyghurs, Tibetans, Falun Gong practitioners and Hong Kongers had planned to join me at different times.

 Due to the COVID-19 pandemic and the new restrictions we are under, I have had to change plans.
 But I am not abandoning the essence of what I had planned.
-Instead of sitting in a cage outside the Chinese embassy, I will be at home.
+Instead of sitting in a cage outside your embassy, I will be at home.
 Instead of a 12-hour protest, I will stage a 24 hour fast and hunger strike.
 I call it both a fast and a hunger strike because both terms carry meaning.
 'Fasting' is a spiritual act, accompanied by prayer.
 A 'hunger strike' is a political act, accompanied by protest.
 I want to do both.
 So I will do 12 hours of fasting and prayer and 12 hours of hunger strike and protest.